benburrill/picoputt/README.md

 ## Obtaining picoputt
-You can download releases of picoputt for Windows or Linux [here](https://github.com/benburrill/picoputt/releases).
+You can download the latest metastable release of picoputt for Windows or Linux [here](https://github.com/benburrill/picoputt/releases/latest).
 MacOS is sadly **not supported** (because picoputt requires OpenGL 4.3 for compute shaders).

 If you wish to compile picoputt from source, see the [build instructions](#build-instructions) below.